awentzonline/image-analogies/README.md

 If you don't have a beefy GPU or just want to crank out a styled image, you can try setting `--mrf-w=0` which will run quickly but will generally lack rich detail.
+You can also try setting `--mrf-layers=conv4_1` and/or `--analogy-layers=conv4_1`
+(or other layers) which will consider half as many feature layers, speeding things up at the cost of accuracy.

 Parameters
 ----------